rakudo/rakudo/docs/module_management.md

 ## Questions and, if you're lucky, answers

-### Where libraries are installed?
+### Where are libraries installed?

 System-wide modules go in a path derived from the `--prefix` that Rakudo is built with.
 The `Configure.pl` script can also be given a `--module-prefix`, which will override this.
-Tools like rakudobrew will likely wish to specify a single common `--module-prefix` so modules are shared between the things they will switch between.
+Tools like rakubrew will likely wish to specify a single common `--module-prefix` so modules are shared between the things they will switch between.
 This directory will be managed by an instance of `CompUnitRepo::Installation`.